Nero-Hu/Whiteboard-Web-doc/Fastboard/EN-Release Notes.md

 Using the full package reference, you need to remove the `@netless/window-manager`, `white-web-sdk`, and `jspdf` dependencies from your project.
 </div>

-More information about full package and partial package reference, see [Fastboard installation and use](https://github.com/netless-io/fastboard/blob/main/README-zh.md#install).
+More information about full package and partial package reference, see [Fastboard installation and use](https://github.com/netless-io/fastboard/blob/main/README.md#install).

 **High-performance whiteboard drawing tool**

 This version adds the `appliance-plugin` plugin, which implements a high-performance whiteboard drawing tool and supports use in multi-window mode.
 After installing `@netless/appliance-plugin`, you can enable this plugin by using the `FastboardOptions.enableAppliancePlugin` or `managerConfig.supportAppliancePlugin` configuration item.
-See [`appliance-plugin`](https://github.com/netless-io/fastboard/blob/main/docs/zh/appliance-plugin.md).

 In addition, when turning on appliance plugin, Fastboard UI adds a `laserPen` tool.
+For more information, see [`appliance-plugin`](https://github.com/netless-io/fastboard/blob/main/docs/en/appliance-plugin.md).

 <div class="alert note">
 `@netless/appliance-plugin` is a required external dependency and is not included in the full package.
 You need to install it separately.